Kobe Bryant: Post-championship struggles (2010–2013)

 In 2012–13, the Lakers acquired center Dwight Howard and point guard Steve Nash.
-On November 2, 2012, Bryant scored 40 points with two steals, and he passed Magic Johnson (1,724) as the Lakers career leader in steals.
-However, the Lakers lost the game to the Clippers and started the season 0–3 for the first time in 34 years and just the fourth time in franchise history.
-After starting the season 1–4, coach Brown was fired.
-He was replaced by Mike D'Antoni, whom Bryant knew as a child when Bryant's father was playing in Italy and D'Antoni was also a star player there.
+On November 2, 2012, Bryant scored 40 with two steals, passing Magic Johnson (1,724) as the Lakers career leader in steals.
+However, the Lakers lost to the Clippers and started the season 0–3 for the first time in 34 years.
+After starting 1–4, coach Brown was replaced by Mike D'Antoni, whom Bryant knew as a child when D'Antoni was a star player in Italy.
 Bryant had grown close with D'Antoni during their time with Team USA.
-On December 5 against New Orleans, Bryant became the youngest player (34 years and 104 days) in league history to score 30,000 points, joining Hall of Famers Chamberlain, Jordan, Kareem Abdul-Jabbar, and Karl Malone as the fifth player to reach that milestone.
-On December 18, in a narrow 101–100 victory over the Charlotte Bobcats, Bryant scored 30+ points in his seventh consecutive game, the longest streak by an NBA player after turning 34 years old; it was the fourth-longest such streak in his career.
-Bryant's streak would be snapped at 10 on December 28 in a 104–87 victory over the Portland Trail Blazers, when he scored 27 points, sitting out the whole fourth quarter.
-In a move to improve the team's defense, D'Antoni began having Bryant guard the opponent's best perimeter player; he was the primary defender on the Cavaliers' Kyrie Irving, who was held to 15 points.
-Bryant acknowledged he was a more focused defender after having a challenging defensive assignment as opposed to when Bryant played off the ball against weaker players.
-His defense disrupted opponents and freed Nash from unfavorable matchups.
+On December 5 against New Orleans, Bryant became the youngest player (34 years and 104 days) to score 30,000 points, joining Chamberlain, Jordan, Kareem Abdul-Jabbar, and Karl Malone to reach that milestone.

+In a move to improve defense, D'Antoni had Bryant guard the opponent's best perimeter player; he was the primary defender on the Cavaliers' Kyrie Irving, holding him to 15 points.
+Bryant acknowledged he was a more focused defender with a challenging defensive assignment, as opposed to when he played off the ball against weaker players.
+His defense disrupted opponents and protected Nash from unfavorable matchups.